sayyedrizwan/Zene-app/README.md

 - 🎧 **Unlimited Streaming**: Access a vast library of songs across genres.
 - 📜 **Curated Playlists**: Enjoy expertly crafted playlists for every mood.
 - 🔍 **Smart Recommendations**: Get personalized suggestions based on your listening history.
-- 🎶 **Custom Equalizer**: Tailor your music experience with a built-in equalizer.
+- 🎶 **Music & Lyrics Videos**: Watch official music videos and lyric videos right in the app.
 - 🌐 **Global Reach**: Stream music from anywhere, anytime.
 - 🔔 **Quirky Notifications**: Fun, mood-based notifications to brighten your day.
 - 📱 **Cross-Platform Support**: Available on iOS, Android, and the Web.